Diverse needs, difficult funding decisions

-The Harry and Jeanette Weinberg Foundation is permanently broadening its geographic focus for capital grants only.
+The Harry and Jeanette Weinberg Foundation has permanently broadened its geographic focus for capital grants only.

-Normally, funding nationally (beyond the Foundation’s “hometowns”) is restricted to grants for Older Adults and Workforce Development.
-But the Weinberg Foundation is pleased to announce, effective immediately, capital grants throughout the United States and Israel now will be considered in any of our program areas, subject to the Foundation’s other grantmaking criteria.
+Funding nationally (beyond the Foundation’s “hometowns”) had been restricted to grants for Older Adults and Workforce Development.
+But the Weinberg Foundation is pleased to announce that capital grants throughout the United States and Israel now will be considered in any of our program areas, subject to the Foundation’s other grantmaking criteria.
 Letters of inquiry (LOI) will be received on a rolling basis.